MaRuF-CoDe/Digital-Clock/README.md

-# Digital-Clock-Javascript
+# Digital-Clock
-# Created A digital clock with Javascript
+# Created A digital clock.